ReplicaTest/REPLica/README.md

 ## Feature

 - Test tags
+- Test dependencies (test are run only if other tests succeed)
 - Check exit status (0 or non 0 only)
 - Multi-threads
 - Run only selected tests/tags